The ARIES application process

 If you have any difficulty with your application please contact either the University of Registration admission teams or us here at the DTP.

 Following the application deadline, supervisors will shortlist their applicants, interview, and nominate one candidate for a further interview by the ARIES interview panels.
-All ARIES panel interviews will take place during a two-day period in February (17th and 18th February 2021), by panels convened according to our Candidate Selection Procedure.
-In 2021 we anticipate that interviews will be conducted remotely using online collaboration software such as Zoom.
+All interviews will take place virtually in Feburary 2022 by panels convened according to our Candidate Selection Procedure.

 ARIES interviews last for approximately 35 minutes, and are not an oral examination and will not involve a written test.
 You will not be expected to answer detailed questions on your degree subject area.
 Instead, the panel will be assessing the suitability of your achievements and experience to a programme of postgraduate study; your future potential as a PGR researcher; and your interest and enthusiasm for the research project for which you have applied.